bmharper/cimg/readme.md

 ### C/C++ compiler optimizations
-I was initially worried that I needed to add the directive `#cgo CXXFLAGS: -O2`, but it looks like CGo compiles with optimizations on by default.
+I was initially worried that I needed to add the directive `#cgo CXXFLAGS: -O2`, but it looks like `cgo` compiles with optimizations on by default.
 You can verify this by adding `#cgo CXXFLAGS: -O0` to `resize.go`, and run `go test -bench=.`.
 Compare with `-O0` and `-O2` and there should be a big difference.
 Removing the comment entirely should give similar performance to `-O2`.